GoogleChrome/chrome-app-codelab/lab3_mvc/README.md

 # Takeaways:

-* Packaged apps are offline first, so the recommended way to include third-party scripts is to download and package them inside your app.
+* Chrome apps are offline first, so the recommended way to include third-party scripts is to download and package them inside your app.

-* You can use any framework you want, as long as it complies with Content Security Policies and other restrictions that Chrome packaged apps are enforced to follow.
+* You can use any framework you want, as long as it complies with Content Security Policies and other restrictions that Chrome apps are enforced to follow.

 * MVC frameworks make your life easier.
 Use them, specially if you want to build a non-trivial application.